-Slide your carving knife in between the bone and the meat, and follow the curve of the bone.
+- Slide your carving knife in between the bone and the meat, and follow the curve of the bone.

-When you get to the notch at the bottom of the bone, fold the bones away from the roast and angle your knife back towards the roast, then continue working around the bone to separate it from the meat.
+- When you get to the notch at the bottom of the bone, fold the bones away from the roast and angle your knife back towards the roast, then continue working around the bone to separate it from the meat.

-Set the back ribs aside and lay the roast onto the plate, cut-side-down.
+- Set the back ribs aside and lay the roast onto the plate, cut-side-down.

-Hold the roast with one hand and slice the meat with the other, cutting the meat in even strokes rather than sawing.
+- Hold the roast with one hand and slice the meat with the other, cutting the meat in even strokes rather than sawing.

-Prime rib is traditionally sliced in half-inch-thick slices, though you can cut as thick or as thin as you desire.
+- Prime rib is traditionally sliced in half-inch-thick slices, though you can cut as thick or as thin as you desire.

-Carve only as much as you plan to serve.
+- Carve only as much as you plan to serve.
 This will help the meat stay warm in case people want seconds.
 It is also easier to store and reheat the meat if it is left intact.

-The one downside to smoking your prime rib is that there are no drippings for you to use when making an au jus.
+- Condiments: The one downside to smoking your prime rib is that there are no drippings for you to use when making an au jus.
 You may choose to serve this with horseradish or Yorkshire pudding and skip the au jus altogether.
 If having au jus is important to you, you can make a no-drippings au jus with just a few simple ingredients.

-- If you are serving wine, a medium-bodied red wine with strong tannins pairs well, as the tannins provide an acidic balance to the fat of the prime rib without the wine being overpowering.
+- Beverages: If you are serving wine, medium-bodied red wine with strong tannins pairs well, as the tannins provide an acidic balance to the fat of the prime rib without the wine being overpowering.
 We love Mount Peak Rattlesnake Zinfandel and Les Brulieres de Beychevelle Haut-Merit at our table!

 Wrap leftover prime rib tightly in plastic wrap or store in an airtight container.
 It will keep for 5 days in the refrigerator.

-Preheat oven to 300 degrees.
-Place the prime rib in a pan with ¼ cup of beef stock and heat in the oven for 20-30 minutes.
+Preheat your oven to 300°F (150°C).
+Place the meat in a pan with ¼ cup of beef stock and place in the oven for 20-30 minutes.

-Smoked Garlic Butter Prime Rib
+Smoked Garlic Butter Prime RibRecipe by:

 - 5 pound bone-in prime rib